OTAs

 Airbnb Passive Income: What Are Your Options?

-However, hosting on Airbnb is more than just creating an attractive listing with stunning photos and an engaging description; it's not exactly passive.
+Hosting on Airbnb is more than just creating an attractive listing with stunning photos and an engaging description; it's not exactly passive.
 It requires active involvement in managing bookings, performing turnover cleanings, and communicating with guests, among other tasks, and may feel like a part-time job.

-So, if you prefer a hands-off approach, a smarter option is to automate your routine operations using short-term rental software like Hospitable.
+Still, a smarter option is to automate your routine operations using short-term rental software like Hospitable.
 Although it's not entirely passive income, you'll keep all your money and won't have to perform repetitive daily tasks manually.

 The corporate lease on Airbnb means you need to find the right property in the right location, sign a long-term agreement, and obtain a permit from your landlord to rent it out on a short-term basis on Airbnb or other OTAs.
 This strategy is entirely legal, but please note that it's not always easy to find landlords who permit subletting.
+The best place to start your search for such a property is the Airbnb-Friendly Apartments program.

 Airbnb Passive Income: Can You Make Good Money?